dime-worldbank/dime-account-admin/README.md

 [here](https://osf.io/e54gy/)
 and/or [here](https://github.com/worldbank/dime-github-trainings).

-## Request for the DIME and WB Account:
+## Requests for the DIME and WB Accounts:

 These requests may differ depending on which account your repo is/will be hosted on.
 So first, make sure you know which account your repo is or should be hosted on.
 Repos with URLs starting with: https://github.com/dime-worldbank is hosted on the DIME account and repos with URLs starting with: